walrus-catalog-sandbox/static-rabbitmq/README.md

-# Kafka Static Template
+# RabbitMQ Static Template

-This is a static template for Kafka service.
+This is a static template for RabbitMQ service.

 ## Examples